Northeast Atlanta

 For any questions regarding Membership, requests for transfers or assistance with connecting as a Sustainer, email us.

-Our chapter offers a program for members to grow as leaders, mentors, and friends while making a difference in our community through hands-on volunteerism.
+Our chapter offers a program for members to grow as leaders, mentors, and friends while making a difference in our community through hands-on volunteering.

-· Timeline: Applications for membership are accepted during the Annual Membership Drive from October-January each year for mothers or female guardians and their daughters in 6th grade at the time of the Membership Drive.
-Membership could also be open to 7th-9th grade depending on current class size at the time of the Membership Drive.
+Timeline: Applications for membership are accepted during the Annual Membership Drive from January-March each year for mothers or female guardians and their daughters in 6th grade at the time of the Membership Drive.

-Visit our chapter’s social media pages to see more about NCL Northeast Atlanta
+Visit our chapter’s social media pages to learn more about NCL Northeast Atlanta

 Mothers and their daughters (grades 7-12) participate in a program that embraces: